boxx31/klotski-viewer/README.md

 This is an interactive 3D graph of all possible positions in the standard Klotski puzzle.

-Features:
+You can:
 - Fly around freely!
-- Trace your path on the graph!
+- Trace your path on the graph as you play the puzzle!
 - Find shortest route between any two positions!

 Made with assistance from Google Gemini.